What parents need to know about the importance of reading to childrenThis post may contain compensated links. Read my disclaimer here

 Read yourself – anytime and anywhere

 I’ve recently realised that this had an effect on my reading when I was a child.
 My parents have very different reading interests from mine.
 But because they were reading a lot during my childhood, reading has always been a big part of my life.
 I’m into fantasy and drama.
+And while I was getting into The Wonderful Wizard of Oz, they had their own reading going on.
 My Mum reads romance novels and my Dad prefers spy novels and the newspaper.
 It doesn’t matter what you are reading.
 If you prefer magazines, newspapers or comics to books that fine too.
-Just by modelling reading you are helping your child to value reading.
+Just by modeling reading, you are helping your child to value reading.
+It doesn’t matter what you are reading from classics to graphic novels, it’s all good!

 There are a lot of tips out there to help children read.
 The simple one to get reading more ourselves is often overlooked.
 The point is made in this article by Annie Ho who is the chair of a non-profit organisation providing reading help in Hong Kong.
 If we want our children to eat vegetables, the best way is to model this ourselves by eating vegetables.
 The same goes for reading!